Drexel2k/raspiFM/docs/Development.md

 - 5. Create a new directory for the repository: `mkdir ~/spotifyd_repo` and switch to the directory: `cd ~/spotifyd_repo`.
 - 6. Clone the repository: `git clone https://github.com/Spotifyd/spotifyd.git .`
 - 7. Install required packages: `sudo apt install libasound2-dev libdbus-1-dev`, on other Linux distributions than Raspberry, e.g. Ubuntu you may need to install further packages to compile spotifyd, `sudo apt install build-essential pkg-config`, some of these packages may also already be installed during IDE setup.
-- 8. If you do not want to compile the latest commit, but the latest release, look up the latest release tag: https://github.com/Spotifyd/spotifyd/releases or https://github.com/Spotifyd/spotifyd/tags and do: `git checkout tags/v0.3.5` e.g.   - Care!
-Current spotifyd stable release hase some issues due to Spotify backend changes.
-Maybe use the latest commit and patch the librespot to 0.4.2 (https://github.com/Spotifyd/spotifyd/pull/1301).
+- 8. If you do not want to compile the latest commit, but the latest release, look up the latest release tag: https://github.com/Spotifyd/spotifyd/releases or https://github.com/Spotifyd/spotifyd/tags and do: `git checkout tags/v0.4.1` e.g.
-- 9. Build spotifyd with DBus support: `cargo build --release --features dbus_mpris,pulseaudio_backend`, this takes some minutes
+- 9. Build spotifyd with DBus support: `cargo build --release --locked --features dbus_mpris,pulseaudio_backend`, this takes some minutes

 Install spotifiyd and set up the daemon:
-- 10. Copy the compiled file to /usr/bin: `sudo cp ./target/release/spotifyd /usr/bin` or use the file from libs(spotifyd-0.3.5-dbus-pulse_aarch64):
+- 10. Copy the compiled file to /usr/bin: `sudo cp ./target/release/spoetifyd /usr/bin` or use the file from libs(spotifyd-0.3.5-dbus-pulse_aarch64):
-  - x64: `sudo cp ~/raspifm_repo/libs/spotifyd-0.3.5-dbus-pulse_x86_64 /usr/bin/spotifyd`
+  - x64: `sudo cp ~/raspifm_repo/libs/spotifyd-0.3.5-dbus-pulse_aarch64 /usr/bin/spotifyd`
   -   - Care!
 Current spotifyd stable release hase some issues due to Spotify backend changes.
 Use the latest build instead: `sudo cp ~/raspifm_repo/libs/spotifyd-commit-e280d84124d854af3c2f9509ba496b1c2ba6a1ae-librespot-0.4.2-dbus-pulse_aarch64 /usr/bin/spotifyd`
   - arm64: `sudo cp ~/raspifm_repo/libs/spotifyd-0.3.5-dbus-pulse_aarch64 /usr/bin/spotifyd`
 - 11. Copy the spotifyd config file from [configs](/configs/spotifyd.conf) to /etc: `sudo cp ~/raspifm_repo/configs/spotifyd.conf /etc`